Do you need an ebook reader when you have a phone or tablet with an ebook app?

 The flexibility and convenience and the reading experience for me are just as good, if not better than on a Kindle.

-Another factor is that new smartphones have more than sufficient internal storage to keep even a large ebook library.
+Another factor is that new smartphones have more than enough internal storage to keep even a large ebook library.

 If you don’t want to buy a separate device, there are many reader apps available for desktop and mobile.